skyfielders/python-skyfield/skyfield/documentation/positions.rst

 ..
 TODO Make ra/dec and alt/az links to subsequent sections

-Even though most Skyfield users ask for output in spherical coordinates like right ascension and declination or altitude and azimuth,
+Even though Skyfield scripts often produce output in spherical coordinates — like right ascension and declination, or altitude and azimuth —
 Skyfield always stores positions internally as Cartesian |xyz| vectors oriented along the axes of the International Celestial Reference System (ICRS).